0u812/quick-scroll/README.md

 # quick-scroll

-Scroll faster across Atom with the modifiers of your choice at two configurable speeds.
+Scroll faster across Atom with 'quick-scroll regions' or with the modifiers of your choice.

-Also manages regular scroll sensitivity, which defaults to 40.
+- quick-scroll regions default to 12% of the right side of an element.

-Modifiers are configurable in settings.
-By default, use ctrl or shift for quick-scroll, or use both together for 'overloaded' scrolling.
+- use ctrl or shift for quick-scroll
+- use both together for 'overloaded' scrolling
+- use shift and alt to change the font size in an editor
-Finally, Use alt to scroll horizontally and shift-alt to zoom the font.
+- use alt to scroll horizontally

-Mac's cmd can be chosen as a modifier, but compatability is currently unknown.
+Mac's cmd can be possibly chosen as a modifier, but compatibility is currently unknown.
 Any PR's or suggestions on the topic of mac defaults or cmd functionality would be appreciated.

+Note: This package also manages regular scroll sensitivity, which defaults to 40.

 ## Installation